 This Bugatti is named after French driver Albert Divo, who is famed for twice winning the Targa Florio race for the brand in the 1920s.
 It’s 35kg lighter than the Chiron but still manages to squeeze in upgraded versions of all the car’s core components.

 But where this car really draws attention is in its limited edition numbers.
-Only 40 Bugatti Divo were made, and each car was purchased before the first had even been dispatched.
-The limited number means it’s possible to spend months or even years fine-tuning its unique appearance and statistics into a bespoke supercar.
+Only 40 Bugatti Divo were made, and each car was purchased before the first was dispatched.
+The limited number means spending months or even years fine-tuning its unique appearance and statistics into a bespoke supercar is possible.
 Its exceptional level of sophistication makes the Divo a car that turns heads effortlessly.

 |Starting price:||$5.4 Million|

 “Centodieci” translates to 110 in Italian, but even rating this car a 110/100 is doing it a disservice.
 The Bugatti Centodieci fuses exceptional design and flawless technology to create a limited-edition hypercar of dreams.
 This beast of a vehicle is a stand-out drive for multiple reasons.
 It pays homage to the Bugatti EB110, as its name suggests, but takes to the stage as the EB110’s cooler, sleeker, and somehow even more confident younger sibling.